Skip to Content

 It’s an area full of natural beauty and well worth exploring on a sunny day!
 As well as this, you can visit Turku Castle, which was built in 1280 and learn about the region’s history.

-One of the best things you can do is take a walk along the River Aura in the centre of the city.
-It’s a scenic walk and there’s a wide range of cafes, shops and restaurants along the way which you can stop off at!
+One of the best things you can do is take a walk along the River Aura in the city centre.
+It’s a scenic walk along the cobblestone streets where you’ll find a wide range of cafes, shops and restaurants along the way which you can stop off at!

 Savonlinna